jluk/jluk/README.md

 	- [jluk.me](https://jluk.me)
 - :pencil2: [Write about tech & product management on Medium](https://medium.com/@justinluk)

+## On the docket
+- Social: memes should be auto-generated in private group chats. taking context is hard with privacy, but you could MVP auto-generation from common templates.
+- Writing: AI-supported writing needs to be more iterative and funner, the current method is insanely boring and ineffective.
+Imagine a gamified version with live improv with you and an AI to create unique writing work that is in your voice.
+Think more on what "in your voice" truly means bc its clearly the missing link today.
+- Finance: bullet pointed feed pushed of latest earnings calls. what's hard is the format and info density balance.
+- Tooling: UI/UX tweaks have been insanely painful in last agentic project.
+It'd be fun to run a prototype mode with agents that explores lots of varying UI/UX you can play with instead of a single directed path.
+Sub-agents fit this paradigm quite well and may reveal unique product experiences.

 ## Connect with me

 Chat with me on Twitter (@whosjluk) or on LinkedIn